Michigan Registered Agent (Resident Agent) Service for Nonprofits

 Michigan Registered Agent Education

 Your Michigan registered agent is the legally designated point of contact for your nonprofit or business.
-The registered agent receives important legal notices, such as service of process (aka notice of lawsuit) on your organization's behalf.
-Registered agents in Michigan must have a physical location in Michigan and must be available during all business hours.
-Choosing a reputable Michigan registered agent will ensure you get documents in a timely manner.
+The registered agent receives important legal notices, such as service of process (aka notice of lawsuit) on behalf of your organization.
+Registered agents in Michigan must have a physical location in the state and must be available during all business hours.
+Choosing a reputable Michigan registered agent will ensure you receive documents in a timely manner.

 In Michigan, you may have come across the term "registered agent" while filing documents to form or register your organization.
 There are also synonyms, such as "resident agent," "statutory agent," and "agent for service of process."
 These terms all refer to the same thing.